OpenEvalProject/evals/manuscripts/elife-45311/v2/manuscript.md

 ## Abstract

-10.7554/eLife.45311.001 After Salmonella is phagocytosed, it resides in an acidic vacuole.
+After Salmonella is phagocytosed, it resides in an acidic vacuole.
 Its cytoplasm acidifies to pH 5.6; acidification activates pathogenicity island 2 (SPI-2).
 SPI-2 encodes a type three secretion system whose effectors modify the vacuole, driving endosomal tubulation.
 Using super-resolution imaging in single bacterial cells, we show that low pH induces expression of the SPI-2 SsrA/B signaling system.
 Single particle tracking, atomic force microscopy, and single molecule unzipping assays identified pH-dependent stimulation of DNA binding by SsrB.
 A so-called phosphomimetic form (D56E) was unable to bind to DNA in live cells.
 Acid-dependent DNA binding was not intrinsic to regulators, as PhoP and OmpR binding was not pH-sensitive.
 The low level of SPI-2 injectisomes observed in single cells is not due to fluctuating SsrB levels.
-This work highlights the surprising role that acid pH plays in virulence and intracellular lifestyles of Salmonella ; modifying acid survival pathways represents a target for inhibiting Salmonella .
+This work highlights the surprising role that acid pH plays in virulence and intracellular lifestyles of Salmonella; modifying acid survival pathways represents a target for inhibiting Salmonella.

 ## Introduction